The indicator of success can be boiled down to two: growth vs. fixed mindset.

 If we want to cultivate this success quality we start with a firm focus on our goal.

 When we visualize ourselves advancing and accomplishing our goal, we have a better chance of fighting off the want of instant gratification.

 Whether we are losing weight and saying “No” to dessert or saving money to accomplish our budget, we must start with the big picture.
+We must think long-term.
 We must visualize ourselves accomplishing our goal and feel what that feels like, and then we can work ourselves backward.